List of state schools, colleges and universities in the Philippines

 This is the list of state-funded schools, colleges and universities in the Philippines.
 The list includes national colleges and universities system, region-wide colleges and universities system, province-wide colleges and universities system, and specialized schools.
 This list does NOT include locally funded schools, colleges and universities.
-Population numbers include satellite campuses and are as of 2020.
+Population numbers include satellite campuses and are as of the end of second semester, AY 2019-2020.